How To Grow and Care for the Adorable Pickle Plant

 Maintenance

 Luckily, pickle plants don’t require repotting very often.
 In general, plan every couple of years for this task.
 Always make sure your pot has good drainage.
-In addition, choose a pot only a size or two larger than its current home.
+In addition, choose a pot that is only a size or two larger than its current home.

 Indoors, there’s really no need to prune your plant.
 However, if you live in a southern climate and are planting outdoors, you might want to consider pruning to keep your plant from spreading.
 This should be done in the spring.